emma-k-alexandra/Nuxt-MDC-MJML/README.md

 1. Clone this repo
 2. Run `bun install`
 3. Start local dev with `bun run dev`
-4. Navigate to `http://localhost:3000/markdown` to view the
+4. Navigate to `http://localhost:3000/markdown` to view the beautiful email compatible HTML

 ## How does it work?